df1/df1.github.io/source/_posts/2012-04-16-osdc-2012-impressions.markdown

 *	Speaker: Allison Randal

-This is a talk given by the goddess of open source community -- Allison, and can make us open source programmers much happier.
+This was a talk given by the goddess of open source community -- Allison, and made us open source programmers much happier.
 When Allison was speaking, Audrey was doing a real-time transcripting in IRC!!
 Here is the hidden cam (by eddie Kao)
 <iframe width="560" height="315" src="http://www.youtube.com/embed/dQ6nK_Yz14Q?rel=0" frameborder="0" allowfullscreen></iframe>

 ##Keynote: Pix Table, The ORM from PIXNET